JeroenSmit-1/HelloID-Conn-Prov-Source-HelloID-RoleModel/README.md

     - [Details Get-HelloIDPersonGroupMembers](#details-get-helloidpersongroupmembers)
 - [HelloID Docs](#helloid-docs)

+## Limitation on the scripts
+For the scripts there is a sync needed from the target to HelloID.
+For example a sync from the local Active Directory to HelloID.
+Not every target systeem can synchrochize to HelloID.
+At the moment only two different target systems (AD and AAD) are tested to correctly sync with the HelloID Directory.

 ## User information
 With the local CSV export, you can make a report that gives insight into the current situation in the Active Directory.
 The exported data can be input for the business rules yet to be created.